active

 • To foster a safe and supportive school environment for children with type 1 diabetes to manage their condition and avoid discrimination.

-• To raise awareness of diabetes and the benefits of healthy diets and physical activities among all school-age children.
+• To raise awareness of diabetes and the benefits of healthy diets and physical activities among all school-age children to tackle the preventable risk factors for type 2 diabetes.

 Results and milestones